RLBot/RLBot/README.md

 - General bug fixes as they come up

 ### Requirements
 Windows, Rocket League, Python 3.
-If you are running my tensorflow bot than you definitley need (Python 3.5, Google Tensorflow).
+If you are running my Tensorflow bot then you definitely need (Python 3.5, Google Tensorflow).

 ### Longer Description